Jayachandran20/command-line-arguments-to-count-word/README.md

 End the program.
 ## PROGRAM:
 ```
-#Developed by: JAYAMANI R
+#Developed by: M.Jayachandran
-#Reference no: 22008124
+#Reference no: 22008847
 import sys
 count={}
 a=sys.argv[1]